jhuston5/jhuston5.github.io/401-class-notes.md

 How do we access something in the middle of a stack?
 ID the node you want to remove.
 Pop nodes off and put into a new stack until you hit the specified Node, then push the nodes from the new stack back onto the original stack.

+## Lab 11 Numpys

+Build a chessboard represented by a blue or red square.

+Chess board class with an 8x8 grid.

+add_red method
+add_blue method
+render method
+is_under_attack method:

+Numpy is not written in Python, it is a library that Python uses.

+Java is a compiled language

+Python isn't necessarily the fastest, but using the power of other libraries and languages Python can be very efficient.

+create a new board
+drop in a red piece and blue piece call is Under Attack and assert.
+Do the assert in line.